fantasycalendar/FoundryVTT-Sequencer/docs/api/scrolling-text.md

 Calling this method will cause the scrolling text to finish running before starting the next section.

-Passing a number as a parameter will cause the scrolling text or sound to wait for the given number (in ms) after finishing playing before continuing to the next section.
+Passing a number as a parameter will cause the scrolling text to wait for the given number (in ms) after finishing playing before continuing to the next section.

 If given a negative number, the Sequencer will continue to the next section early but continue playing the scrolling text.